adamkrogh/goodreads-dotnet/README.md

 - friend.requests — Get friend requests.
 - group.join — Join a group.
 - group.list — List groups for a given user.
+- group.search — Find a group.
+- group.show — Get info about a group by id.
 - notifications — See the current user's notifications.
 - series.show — See a series.
 - series.list — See all series by an author.